Azerbaijan arrests 6 Armenian soldiers at border | DW | 27.05.2021

 The war over a breakaway Armenian enclave in Azerbaijan erupted in late September, with some 6,000 people killed in six weeks of fighting.

-Azerbaijan retook much of the land in and around Nagorno-Karabakh, which it lost in a 1991-94 war that killed and displaced tens of thousands of people.
+Azerbaijan retook much of the land in and around Nagorno-Karabakh, which it lost in a war 1991 to 1994 that killed and displaced tens of thousands of people.

 fb/rt (AFP, Reuters)